econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 The incorporation of realistic descriptions of these complexities makes computation of the mathematically optimal solution to the consumer's astonishingly difficult.
 It is more difficult than, say, the calculation of optimal trajectories for spacecraft, and perhaps comparable to the complexity of figuring out how to drive a car roughly as well as a human (another problem where adequate computational solutions have only recently become available).
-The remarkable advance of computational power has now finally made it possible to handle these complexities to compute a credible answer to the question "what saving and portfolio choices are truly mathematically optimal" in a context where the key complexities are properly represented.
+The remarkable advance of computational power has now finally made it possible to compute a credible answer to the question "what saving and portfolio choices are truly mathematically optimal?" in a context where the key complexities are properly represented.

 %% MNW: I can't overstate the extent to which I disagree with the above paragraph.
 Solving a lifecycle micro model with some combination of those features is *nowhere near* the level of complexity and computational burden as flying a spacecraft.
 I am sure of this because *I program those models on my own*, and get them done in quite finite time.
 NASA employs *large teams* of programmers to launch spacecraft, as do companies who develop automated driving systems.
 This comparison makes you sound non-credible.

 ### Survey Data on Expectations and Preferences

 Another academic development has been a new openness to the idea that people's beliefs and preferences can be probed by *asking them* about their beliefs and preferences.
 In the context of motivations for saving, this leads us to take seriously the answers to a survey question about their 'most important' reason for saving that respondents to the Federal Reserve's [Survey of Consumer Finances (SCF)](https://www.federalreserve.gov/econres/scfindex.htm) have been asked for many years.
 Among retirees, one answer dominates the rest: 'Liquidity/The Future.'
 (See [the discussion below](#most-important-reason) for details).
 A natural interpretation of the importance consumers put on 'liquidity' is that precautionary saving motives matter for many households -- highlighting the need for the aforementioned computational advancements.

 The traditional approach to constructing such models has been for economists to try to measure the necessary inputs (income uncertainty, e.g.), and to assume that agent beliefs incorporate whatever it is that the economist has measured.
 However, the newly collected survey data on consumer expectations show that the beliefs that many people \textit{actually} hold differ substantially from what economists postulate they `should' believe based on their empirical measurements.
 Moreover, there is now considerable evidence that the decisions people make reflect their actual beliefs and preferences rather than whatever it is that economists think they *should* believe and prefer.[^ageofreason]

-[^ageofreason]: A particularly troubling possibility is raised by the work of @gabaix2010age, who point out that at least some elderly decisionmakers (say, those with dementia) may be beyond the 'age of reason.'
+[^ageofreason]: A particularly troubling possibility is raised by the work of @gabaix2010age, who point out that at least some elderly decision-makers (say, those with dementia) may be beyond the 'age of reason.'

 % And, rather than being constant with age as economists typically assume, @albert2012differences provide evidence that risk aversion increases with age.